107-systems/T07_threaded/README.md

 ## Introduction

-The T07 mini is an outdoor robotics platform intended for participation in contests like Robotem Rovne, Roboorienteering or Robotour but also for general robotic experiments.
+The T07 is an outdoor robotics platform intended for participation in contests like Robotem Rovne, Roboorienteering or Robotour but also for general robotic experiments.

 There is also a mounting option for the [mandeye-controller](https://github.com/JanuszBedkowski/mandeye_controller).

-## electronics and software
+## Electronics and firmware

 There are mounting holes for a Raspberry Pi or a [Pika Spark](https://docs.pika-spark.io/) on the controller standoff.